Topl/BramblSc-docs/docs/Modules/NativeTransactor/NativeTransactor.md

 #### Signature(s)

 ```
-UnprovenIoTx(inputs: List[UnprovenInput], outputs: List[UnspentOutput],
+IoTransaction(inputs: List[SpentOutput], outputs: List[UnspentOutput],
-             schedule: IoTransaction.Schedule, metadata: Metadata)
+             datum: Datums.IoTx, metadata: Option[Array[Byte]])
 ```

 #### Description

-Construct an `UnprovenIoTx` object.
+Construct an unproven `IoTransaction` object.

 #### Parameters

-* `inputs` — A list of `UnprovenInput` objects
+* `inputs` — A list of unproven `SpentOutput` objects
 * `outputs` — A list of `UnspentOutput` objects
-* `schedule` — A schedule object with the
+* `datum` — A object containing schedule, an array of bytes representing a blob ID and another array of bytes (up to 64 bytes) representing metadata.
+See [Datums.IoTx](#class-datumsiotx).
 * `metadata` — optional client supplied data that is stored along with the transaction.
-Default is a value such as null or None that is used in the implementation value to indicate the absence of a value.
+Up to 15KB.
+Default is a value such as null or
+  None that is used in the implementation value to indicate the absence of a value.

 #### Returns

-The constructed `UnprovenIoTx` object.
+The constructed unproven `IoTransaction` object.

 #### Errors